JonCat1/Jon-Catanzano---Sample/README.md

 ![image](https://user-images.githubusercontent.com/16295975/227042763-0a260225-ba70-4ab8-baab-3885fd987116.png)

 The sample API architecture illustrates the services (resources) that might be used in an online shopping, ordering, payment, and shipment platform.
+The architecture also shows the request status and error codes in the event the service request is invalid, review [Request Status Code Convention](#4-request-status-code-convention) for more details.

 ### 2.1 Authorization